aerslevdi/symmetrical-octo-parakeet/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+It runs on port 8080.

 ### Prerequisites